 *not necessarily mean that the responsibility is distributed equally.

 The Court didn’t give any hint to organisations about how to effectively control and assume its obligations without Facebook cooperation.
-Let me explain, as it is illustrated in the referred case, Facebook determines the terms for the data processing of the fan page visitor’s of Wirtschaftsakademie; hence, the organisation does not really have the power to set their own cookie notice; or decline the Facebook Insights, or execute a co-controller agreement without the cooperation of the social network.
+Let me explain, in the case, Facebook determines the terms for the data processing of the fan page visitor’s of Wirtschaftsakademie; hence, the organisation does not really have the power to set their own cookie notice; or decline the Facebook Insights, or execute a co-controller agreement without the cooperation of the social network.

-So far, on the 8 of June 2018, the Supervisory Authority for the Land of Schleswig-Holstein announced that the operators of a Fan Page must ensure compliance with the data protection rules; in particular, transparency, lawful basis (consent for tracking mechanisms), and data controllers obligations (co-controller agreement).
+So far, the Supervisory Authority for the Land of Schleswig-Holstein announced that the operators of a Fan Page must ensure compliance with the data protection rules; in particular, transparency, lawful basis (consent for tracking mechanisms), and data controllers obligations (co-controller agreement).
 Emphasising to the Administrators their duty to maintain only privacy-compliant pages.

-At the moment, there is only one 100% safe way to proceed for businesses; to close their Facebook Fan Pages, and to consider doing the same with pages hosted in other social networks which are not operating in compliance with the law.
+At the moment, the only solution is to close Facebook Fan Pages and to consider doing the same with pages hosted in other social networks which are not operating in compliance with the law.

 However, the above, from a business point of view, is a hard decision to make.
 It is undisputable the power of social media to reach people (potential clients), increase exposure (marketing) and generate rewards (revenues).
 I guess that’s why three months later after the CJEU’s ruling, neither Wirtschaftsakademie or the Supervisory Authority for the Land of Schleswig-Holstein (the “SA”) have closed their Facebook pages.

-Due to the ruling, businesses, in general, should be pushing Facebook to upgrade their terms and ensure compliance with the data protection laws; otherwise, closing their page and leaving the social network.
-However, so far this is not happening.
+Due to the ruling, businesses, in general, should be pushing Facebook to upgrade their terms and ensure compliance with the data protection laws; otherwise, closing their page and leaving the social network; but, so far this is not happening.

-(i) The ruling does not apply only to German companies; it would have to be taken into account by all member states when interpreting EU law in similar issues;
+- The ruling does not only apply to German companies; it has to be taken into account by all member states when interpreting EU law in similar issues.

-(ii) Regardless that the responsibility of the data controllers may be different and hence affect the degree of liability, the data subjects can hold your organisation accountable for the entire damage;
+- Regardless that the responsibility of the data controllers may be different and hence affect the degree of liability, the data subjects can hold both organisations (Facebook and you) accountable for the entire damage.